WestleyK/rpi-brightness/README.md

-## A simple raspberry pi backlight brightness cli adjuster
+## A simple command for adjusting your raspberry pi backlight

 Designed and tested for raspberry pi with official 7 inch touchdcreen. <br>
 <br>